Total Loss Threshold in Massachusetts

 Since Total Loss Thresholds vary by state, the team at Collision 24 is here to answer some common questions about the Total Loss Threshold in Massachusetts and how you can determine whether your car is repairable or considered a total loss.

-What Is a Total Loss Threshold?
+What is a Total Loss Threshold?

 A vehicle is considered a total loss or totaled when the repair cost is more than the car is worth.
 A vehicle is deemed salvageable or repairable if the cost to do so is less than the vehicle’s worth.